 - Move the file into the docker container:

 - Restart the container: docker restart mycontainer

-The parameter "-Dacusensor.debug.log=ON" is optional and can be omitted.
+The parameter "-Dacusensor.debug.log=ON" is optional and should ONLY be used for troubleshooting purposes.
 If this parameter is retained, this will output AcuSensor logging as additional lines in the Tomcat logs starting with "[Acunetix-debug]".

 Disabling and Removing AcuSensor for Java

 To remove and disable the sensor from your website you need to revert the changes done during the deployment of the Agent:

 - Remove the AcuSensor (AcuSensor.jar) from the folder where it was deployed.
 In the case of a docker environment, run the following command:

 - docker exec mycontainer rm /usr/local/tomcat/lib/Acusensor.jar

 - docker exec mycontainer rm /usr/local/tomcat/lib/aspectjweaver.jar